View of Split on a 3-Day Split, Itinerary, Croatia

 Split Bell Tower, Croatia

-However, for travelers still deciding how many days in Split, we have compiled sample Split itineraries to help in your trip planning.
+We believe three days is ideal for a first-time trip to Split.
+It’s why we outlined a perfect 3-Day Split Itinerary!
+However, for those still deciding how long to spend in Split, we have compiled sample itineraries to help in your trip planning.

-Travelers limited to spending just one day in Split will want to make the most of their time in the city!
-We recommend following Day 1 of our above Split trip plan – and consider adding in one outdoor activity (like hiking Marjan Hill or swimming in the sea) if time allows.
+Travelers limited to spending just one day in Split will want to make the most of their time!
+We recommend following Day 1 of our above Split trip plan.
+Consider adding an outdoor activity (like hiking Marjan Hill or swimming in the sea) if time allows.

 4 Days Split Itinerary